andrew/ultimate-awesome/README.md

 - [awesome-julia-security](https://github.com/bad-antics/awesome-julia-security) - A curated list of 95+ Julia security packages — cryptography, network security, binary analysis, ML for security, privacy, and more.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
-- [awesome-ai-research-tools](https://github.com/brandonhimpfen/awesome-ai-research-tools) - A curated list of tools, platforms, libraries, and resources to support AI and machine learning research.
 - [awesome-altcoins](https://github.com/brandonhimpfen/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
+- [awesome-apis](https://github.com/brandonhimpfen/awesome-apis) - A curated list of high-quality APIs, SDKs, developer tools, open data sources, and API design resources.
+- [awesome-automl](https://github.com/brandonhimpfen/awesome-automl) - A curated list of frameworks, platforms, tools, research, and learning resources for Automated Machine Learning (AutoML).
 - [awesome-cassandra](https://github.com/brandonhimpfen/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
-- [awesome-chemistry](https://github.com/brandonhimpfen/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-decentralized-identity](https://github.com/brandonhimpfen/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/brandonhimpfen/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
 - [awesome-distributed-databases](https://github.com/brandonhimpfen/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-elon-musk](https://github.com/brandonhimpfen/awesome-elon-musk) - A curated list of resources, projects, interviews, documentaries, articles, and communities related to Elon Musk.
 - [awesome-environmental-engineering](https://github.com/brandonhimpfen/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
+- [awesome-erlang](https://github.com/brandonhimpfen/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-ethereum](https://github.com/brandonhimpfen/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-facebook](https://github.com/brandonhimpfen/awesome-facebook) - A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
 - [awesome-github](https://github.com/brandonhimpfen/awesome-github) - A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.